mattermost/docs/source/administration/telemetry.rst

 Android Mobile App Performance Monitoring
 -----------------------------------------

 To improve Android app performance, we are collecting trace events and device information, collectively known as metrics, to identify slow performing key areas.
-Those metrics will be sent only from users using Android app beta build starting version 1.20 which are logged in into servers that allow sending [diagnostic information](https://docs.mattermost.com/administration/config-settings.html#enable-diagnostics-and-error-reporting).
+Those metrics will be sent only from users using Android app beta build starting in version v1.20, who are logged in to servers that allow sending _`diagnostic information <https://docs.mattermost.com/administration/config-settings.html#enable-diagnostics-and-error-reporting>`_.

 Trace events
   It includes duration on how long the action took place like startup, team/channel switch, posts loading/update, channel drawer open/close, etc.  The naming convention is interpreted as `[start observation]:[end observation]`, e.g. `start:overall` as from app start until fully render or `post_list:thread` as on press of post at post list until thread is opened.